CryptoSignal/Crypto-Signal/README.md

 Crypto Signals is a command line tool that automates your crypto currency Technical Analysis (TA).

-Track over 500 coins across Bittrex, Bitfinex, GDAX, Gemini and more!
+Track all coins across man stream exchanges Bittrex, Bitfinex, Binance, Huobipro, Okex, kucoin, ZB and more!

 Technical Analysis Automated:
 * Momentum